elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 ## Code.get_docs/2

 Elixir stores documentation inside pre-defined chunks in the bytecode.
 It can be accessed from Elixir by using the `Code.get_docs/2` function.
 This also means documentation is only accessed when required and not when modules are loaded by the Virtual Machine.
-The only downside is that modules defined in-memory, like the ones defined via IEx, cannot have their documentation accessed.
+The only downside is that modules defined in-memory, like the ones defined in IEx, cannot have their documentation accessed as they do not have their bytecode written to disk.